gichimux/password_locker_1.1/README.md

 # prerequisites

-python3.6 is installed in your operating system.
+* python3.6 is installed in your operating system.
+* Pyperclip is installed and configured.

 ## installation process

 * clone this [repository](https://github.com/gichimux/password-locker)
+* Download pyperclip
-* If on linux, configure pyperclip first.
+* If on linux, type ```$ sudo apt install xsel``` on your terminal to configure pyperclip .
 * Type ** python3.6 run.py ** in your terminal